Series: Accidentals #3

 Reminded me why I love reading.

-Why did I read this?
+Why did I read The Accidental Human?
 And am I glad I did?

 ** This review does NOT contain spoilers for previous books in the series! **